Xsaner/tutorial-crawlingdead/wiki.md

 Wood is a porous and fibrous structural tissue found in the stems and roots of trees and other woody plants used to craft weapons, shields, items.
 **Used to craft**
 fence
+plank
+wooden beam
+wooden pole
+wooden talisman

 * stone
 **Description**
 A round boulder, very hard but it's useful if you can break it down into smaller pieces.
+**Used to craft**
+Rocks

 * metal
 **Description**
 A metal block, used to craft numerous things.
 **Used to craft**
+metal piece
 iron sword

 * rubber
 **Description**
 A rubber strip that you can form in any way you want.
+**Used to craft**
+iron sword

 * wool
 **Description**
 White wool, got from shaving sheep.
-**recipe**
+**Used to craft**
+yarn
+wooly blanket

 * cotton
 **Description**
 Cotton from a cotton plant.
+**Used to craft**

 * leather
 **Description**
 Leather is a durable and flexible material created by tanning animal rawhide and skins.
 * flax
 **Description**
 Flax, you can make flax fibers out of this.
+**Used to craft**
+flax fibers
 **recipe**
 1x flax seed
 # crafting items
+* metal piece
+**Description**
+Pieces of metal used to craft numerous objects
+**recipe**
+1x metal to craft 4 pieces.
  * plank
 **Description**
 A wooden plank. short, long, medium these come in all sizes !
 Used for a variety of crafts.